okalachev/flixperiph/README.md

 }
 ```

-### ICM-20948
+### ICM-20948, MPU-6050

-The ICM-20948 IMU driver has the same interface.
-Only the declaration is changed in the example above:
+The ICM-20948 and MPU-6050 drivers have the same interface.
+You should only change the declaration to use them:

 ```cpp
 #include <ICM20948.h>